Quetzal-1-CubeSat-Team/quetzal1-hardware/README.md

 | EPS     | `PT-MIS-PCB-003`, `-005` through `-008` | The solar panel PCBs for all axes except `Z-`.                                  |
 | EPS/ADM | `PT-MIS-PCB-004`                        | PCB containing both the `Z-` solar panel and the ADM.                           |

+## How should you cite this repository?

+You may cite this repository as shown below.
+Further information is available in the [CITATION.cff](./CITATION.cff) file.

+> Quetzal-1 CubeSat Team.
+(2022).
+Quetzal-1 Hardware. https://github.com/Quetzal-1-CubeSat-Team/quetzal1-hardware

 ## Available Repositories

 | Repository               | Description                                                                                                             |